arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 ## 2. Abstract

 Large language models (LLMs) treat natural language as both data and control.
-Prompt injection exploits that dual role to override instructions, extract hidden context, or coerce unsafe tool use.
-This report presents an application-layer gateway that detects such prompts and, when a request is blocked, offers one safer rephrasing of any recoverable legitimate intent.
+Prompt injection, jailbreaking, instruction override, and related adversarial prompting attacks exploit that dual role to bypass safety policies, extract system prompts, leak private context, or coerce unsafe tool use.
+This report presents an application-layer **prompt-injection defense** gateway: a lightweight AI firewall that classifies untrusted prompts before they reach the model and, when a request is blocked, applies **safe prompt mitigation** by suggesting one safer alternative prompt.

-The live detector is a weighted blend of three linear support-vector machines (SVMs).
+The live detector is a weighted ensemble of three linear support-vector machines (SVMs).
 The first model uses word-level TF–IDF features after English stopword removal.
 The second retains stopwords, because short function words such as “not”, “do”, and “you” frequently carry injection cues.
-The third uses character *n*-grams so that misspelled or lightly obfuscated wording still matches.
+The third uses character *n*-grams so that misspelled, encoded, or lightly obfuscated wording still matches.
 The allow-or-block decision is the blend score compared with a fixed threshold of **0.515** (weights **0.12 / 0.38 / 0.50**, selected on the validation split only).
 An exact team-bank match may still force a block.
 Semantic judges, retrieval banks, and precision gates do not participate in the live decision.

 Training used **240,641** labeled examples drawn from Jayavibhav, CyberEC, and S-Labs corpora.
 Evaluation used a frozen held-out test set of **68,446** prompts.
 On that set the live blend attained accuracy **0.9820**, precision **0.9876**, recall **0.9759**, F1-score **0.9817**, and false-positive rate **0.0120**.
-Rewrite quality was not scored and is not claimed as an empirical result.
+Safe-prompt quality was not scored and is not claimed as an empirical result.
 All figures in this report refer to the same decision rule unless stated otherwise.

-**Index Terms**—Prompt injection, jailbreak detection, LLM security, linear SVM, TF–IDF, character *n*-grams, intent-preserving mitigation.
+**Index Terms**—Prompt injection defense, jailbreak detection, adversarial prompts, LLM security, LLM safety, AI red teaming, instruction override, system prompt extraction, indirect prompt injection, application-layer AI gateway, prompt filtering, linear SVM ensemble, TF–IDF, character *n*-grams, text classification, safe prompt mitigation, safe prompt rewriting.

 ---